jamulussoftware/jamuluswebsite/wiki/en/en-Tips-Tricks-More.md

 ## Quality of Service

-Jamulus uses DSCP/CS4 to opportunistically deal with bufferbloat.<br>
-DSCP/CS4 is 128 (or 0x80) and is compatible with IPv4 and IPv6.<br>
-Other values can be set with: jamulus --qos `[0..255]`<br>
-( please see the informative RFC4594 and jamulus --help )<br>
-To disable QoS use: --qos 0

-#### Windows Quality of Service instructions

-Prior to Windows Vista / Server 2008, Windows allowed software developers to set the Quality of Service field on IP traffic.
-With the release of Vista / Server 2008, Microsoft began to overwrite DSCP values that were set by applications with the Policy-based QoS layer.
+Jamulus uses DSCP/CS4 opportunistically to deal with buffer bloat, and uses a default DSCP/CS4 value of 128 (or 0x80).
+This is compatible with IPv4 and IPv6.
+Other values can be set using the `-Q` option, eg  `-Q [0..255]` (where 0 disables QoS).
+If you want to explore the effect of non-default settings, see [RFC4594](https://tools.ietf.org/html/rfc4594).
+However, most people will have no need to do this.

-In order to enable Quality of Service you must follow these instructions:
+### Using Quality of Service on Windows

+Jamulus’s QoS settings (including the default) have no effect on Windows because the operating system ignores them.
+To enable Quality of Service for Jamulus, you must follow these instructions.
+Note also that you may need to repeat this procedure every time Jamulus is updated.

 In Search box beside Start menu Type: Local Group Policy Editor (enter)<br>
 In new window, (click) on the menu icon to display the Actions third panel<br>